How competitive is the admissions process for the summer Arabic programs?

-Admission into the CAMES summer Arabic program is highly competitive.
+Admission into the CAMES summer Arabic programs is highly competitive.
 Since the program entails a very heavy workload, we require that our applicants have a strong GPA, good recommendation letters from their Arabic teachers or other professors, a strong interest in Middle Eastern Studies and Arabic and a high level of commitment to the program.
 CAMES gives priority to academics, graduate students, undergraduate students and professionals who require Arabic for academic and professional purposes.How do students apply to the summer Arabic programs?

 Prospective participants may apply to the summer program by completing the application form